Eroui/notebook-interpreter/README.md

 $ java -jar target/interpreter-0.0.1-SNAPSHOT.jar
 ```

-If all is oka, you should be able to interact with the server in:
+If all is okay, you should be able to interact with the server in:
 ```
 http://localhost:8080/
 ```